priyakdey/priyakdey.github.io/content/posts/auth-wragling-taming-microservices-with-adapter-pattern/index.md

-To make things worse, since the library exposed the internals, few of the services started using the models directly in the code to perform auth logic, which not only breaks the build, but the logic too.
+To make things worse, since the library exposed the internals, few of the services started using the models directly in the code to perform auth logic, which not only breaks the build but the logic too.

 ## Solution